akondrahman/59115ASE/project/Report.md

 ### Implementation of IPMDFC
 We implemented IPMDFC using the concepts of domain specific language.
 We used the object-oriented features of Python.
 We created classes for _Auxiliary_, _Flow_, and _Stock_ that inherit from the base class _ModelComponent_. _ModelComponent_ has two properties namely _curr_, and _name_. _Auxiliary_, _Flow_, and _Stock_ classes have setInput methods to set the values for the created objects.

 In our implementation auxiliary objects are treated as inputs and contribute to the flows directly.
 Each stock is filled by inflows and depleted by outflows.
-To determine the current value of state, the inflows, and state values from the previous step were added, and the outflaws were subtracted.
+To determine the value of the current state, the inflows and state values from the previous step were summed, and the outflows were subtracted.
 Our implementation is provided in _ModelExecAll.py_.
-This file has three methods namely _executeModelForBaseline_, _executeModelForDE_,and _executeModelAll_.
+This file has three methods, _executeModelForBaseline_, _executeModelForDE_, and _executeModelAll_.

 * The method _executeModelAll_ is used to run the model separately for synthetic values; these synthetic values are provided as a dictionary for seven days.
 The implementation of the dictionary can be found in method _createAuxiliaries_All_ in _utility.py_.

 * The method _executeModelForBaseline_ is used to run the model separately to get baseline values to run DE on IPMDFC.
 All the auxiliaries are provided by the _giveAuxiliariesForBaseline_ method in utility.py.
 * The method _executeModelForDE_ is used to run the model separately to run DE on IPMDFC.
 The method takes four parameters namely _auxListParam_, _currStateParam_, _prevStateParam_, and _dt_.
 In our implementation dt is always set 1. _currStateParam_, and _prevStateParam_ are two state objects that keeps tarck of the current state and previous state.

-To facilitate the integration of DE on IPMDFC we used another file called _integrator.py_, and _models.py_.
+To facilitate the integration of DE on IPMDFC we created the files _integrator.py_ and _models.py_.
 The purpose of models.py was to implement IPMDFC as an object that has a _lowerRange_, _upperRange_, _objectives_, and _decisions_.
 In this model we had 17 auxiliaries, so the number of decisions were 17.
-The number of objectives was two as we wanted DE to minimize on two stocks namely _Undetected Active Errors_, and _Undetected Passive Errors_.
+The number of objectives was two, as we wanted DE to minimize on two stocks, namely _Undetected Active Errors_, and _Undetected Passive Errors_.

 The method _runDE_ in integrator.py passes the object _IntegratedDefectModel_.
 DE later creates the necessary objects for _IntegratedDefectModel_.
 Our implementation of DE can be found in _de.py_.
 Our implementation can be used to maximize and minimize objectives.
-In our implementation we use DE to minimize the two objectives _Undetected Active Errors_, and _Undetected Passive Errors_.
+In our implementation we use DE to minimize two objectives, total _Undetected Active Errors_ and total _Undetected Passive Errors_.

 The class IntegratedDefectModel also has two methods: _check_, and _getobj_.